SAP/ui5-webcomponents/docs/dev/Creating UI5 Web Components Packages.md

 #### Class and template files

-The main files describing a Web Ccomponent are:
+The main files describing a Web Component are:

 File | Purpose
 ------------|-------------